Julien6431/Importance-Sampling-VAE/README.md

 Feel free to test these algorithms on your own test cases and/or to play with the proposed ones.

-## Import
+## Installation
+### Installation

-In order to import the current project locally, please execute the following lines in a terminal:
+In order to install the current project locally, please execute the following lines in a terminal:

 ```
 git clone https://github.com/Julien6431/Importance-Sampling-VAE.git